 It can be very difficult to correctly proportion and draw a face but hopefully this tutorial has given you some good insight into drawing male faces.
 If you would like some more tips on drawing various facial features you can check out the Tutorials section of the website.

-For drawing a female face see:
+For drawing a female face or body see: